Last updated on June 1, 2026

 Omniscience

-Omniscience isn’t a creature, but it’s one of the juiciest non-creature targets to cheat into play.
-Whether you use Replenish, Show and Tell, or a reanimation-style enchantment recursion, getting this out means every spell from your hand is free.
-It’s a staple in combo decks across Legacy, Commander, and fringe Standard brews, and once resolved, it almost always ends the game in a flood of spells.
+Omniscience isnโ€™t a creature, but itโ€™s one of the juiciest non-creature targets to cheat into play.
+Whether it's Show and Tell rolling this into play, or Abuelo's Awakening dying in Standard because of this card's existence, getting Omni out means every spell from your hand is free.
+Itโ€™s a staple in combo decks across Legacy, Commander, and now-fringe Standard brews, and once resolved, it almost always ends the game in a flood of spells.

 Wrap Up